Child visa (Subclass 802) or permanent Child Class BT Subclass 802 visa: Who can & How to apply

 If your child is under 18, you and your partner must not have a criminal conviction or an outstanding offence against a child.
 Waiver may apply and there is no compelling reason to believe that the grant of the visa would not be in the best interests of your child.

 If your child is over 18 (over 18 is an adult), he or she must satisfy the Department of Immigration that they are a dependent.
 To be your dependent they must not be working full-time, for example working for a pay and for more than 35 hours per week.
+As a general requirement, they must be reliant on you more than they rely on someone else.
 They must be studying full-time at the time of lodging the application for the Child visa (subclass 802) and at the time of decision.

 Your child must be under 25 at the time of visa application.
 Your child’s age or relationship is not relevant at the time of visa grant decision.
 They will be assessed according to the information provided at the time of their application.
 However, they must remain dependent on you, that is, a full-time student and must not be engaged or married or in a de facto relationship.
 Your child can previously be in a partner relationship but not at the time of the application for a Child visa (subclass 802).